jzhao0802/palab/bivariate_stats_cat.md

 # Bivariate Statistics for categerical outcomes

 ## Purpose
 This function will produce a summary of how each variable varies with a _categorical_ outcome variable.
-This will help the user understand which variables are important for predicting the output and spot any issues with the variables.
+This will help the user to flag associations between the independent variables and outcome variable that may not be compatible with the subsequent modelling approach.

 ## Dependancies
 `read_and_transform`

 ## Name
-`bivariate_stats`
+`bivar_stats_y_cat`
 ## Inputs
 * `transformed_data`
   * R dataset output by `read_and_transform`